aximilli1212/peterhdd.github.io/_posts/2018-09-05-understanding-git-part2.md

 * Git searches for the email and password inside the `config` file in repository or inside the `gitconfig` file in the home directory.
 To set the username and email in the `gitconfig` file then use the `--global` option.

+* `git reflog` will show you the list commits you have done in all the branches, each commit will have a `HEAD` with an index that refers to the commit you have done.

 * If you want to contribute in open source project:
 1. First you need to fork the project
 2. Do some changes